SBP Premium Calculator (Survivor Benefit Plan)

 Key terms (so the input makes sense)

 - Coverage type: who the beneficiary protection is intended for (e.g., spouse, spouse & child, child-only).
-Different elections can have different premium structures.
+Different elections have different premium structures.

-- Survivor annuity: the monthly amount paid to the eligible beneficiary after the retiree’s death, typically tied to the elected base amount and increased by COLA adjustments.
+- Survivor annuity: the monthly amount paid to the eligible beneficiary after the retiree’s death, tied to the elected base amount and increased by COLA adjustments.

 This calculator uses a simplified “rate × base amount” approach for premium estimation and the standard 55% factor for the annuity estimate.